chongkuiqi/S2ANet/README.md

 # S2ANet

-A reimplementation of the S2ANet algorithm for Oriented Object Detection
+A reimplementation of the S2ANet algorithm for Oriented Object Detection.

 ## 1. Environment dependency